ToneSyvertsen/NLP/exercices/nlp_q_ch_3.md

 _\d+(\.\d+)?_

-Finds the numbers, and prints the decimals if a number but non decimals it returns ''.
+Finds the numbers, and prints the decimals.
+If the number has no decimals it returns ' '.
 The question mark needs one or zero previous caracters, if you don't use this the two empty quotes will not show.
 ```
 word = '1.44suPer cali3.1 fragilist5iCexpialidocious2P'